 104. Of the participants who adjusted the head restraint, 88 per cent adjusted it immediately after sitting down.
 The 5 degree condition and label condition were unsuccessful in motivating participants to adjust the head restraint.
 For the 5 degree condition, only 3 out of 20 participants (15 per cent) adjusted the head restraint.
 None of the participants (0 out of 20) adjusted the head restraint as a result of the label.
 The 10 degree condition had a nearly 80 per cent success rate, 19 out of 24.
-Only four participants were run in the 15 degree condition was high.
+Only four participants were run in the 15 degree condition since the percentage of participants who adjusted the head restraint in the 10 degree condition was high.
 The 15 degree condition had a 100 per cent rate of adjustment.
 Based on the results of this study, GRSP agreed to recommend the 10 degree torso angle change option as an alternative.